 Examines contemporary issues in design related fields.
 Topics such as, but not limited to, cultural differences, political, economic, environmental and social influences and restrictions, ethics, poverty, disabilities and communications will be included.
 Historical and global impact, perspectives and practices will be explored.
 No Prerequisite: Open to all students.
-Can be applied toward Peace Building Certificate.
 Meets global requirement.
 Formerly FSH 436 Apparel Industry Seminar.